Renormalization-group equations of the LEFT at two loops: dimension-five effects: Introduction

 In order to elevate these EFTs to next-to-leading-logarithmic (NLL) accuracy, matching and matrix elements at one loop and renormalization-group equations (RGEs) at two loops are required.
-The one-loop matching between SMEFT and LEFT was computed in Ref.~\cite{Dekens:2019ept} and automated tools enable the one-loop matching of UV models to SMEFT either diagrammatically or using functional methods~\cite{Carmona:2021xtq,Fuentes-Martin:2022jrf,Fuentes-Martin:2023ljp,Aebischer:2023nnv,Thomsen:2024abg}, while a broad effort is ongoing to compute the complete two-loop RGEs~\cite{deVries:2019nsu,Bern:2020ikv,Aebischer:2022anv,Fuentes-Martin:2022vvu,Aebischer:2023djt,Jenkins:2023rtg,Jenkins:2023bls,Naterop:2023dek,Fuentes-Martin:2023ljp,Aebischer:2024xnf,Manohar:2024xbh,DiNoi:2024ajj,Born:2024mgz}.
+The one-loop matching between SMEFT and LEFT was computed in Ref.~\cite{Dekens:2019ept} and automated tools enable the one-loop matching of UV models to SMEFT either diagrammatically or using functional methods~\cite{Carmona:2021xtq,Fuentes-Martin:2022jrf,Fuentes-Martin:2023ljp,Aebischer:2023nnv,Thomsen:2024abg}, while a broad effort is ongoing to compute the complete two-loop RGEs~\cite{deVries:2019nsu,Bern:2020ikv,Aebischer:2022anv,Fuentes-Martin:2022vvu,Aebischer:2023djt,Jenkins:2023rtg,Jenkins:2023bls,Naterop:2023dek,Fuentes-Martin:2023ljp,Aebischer:2024xnf,Manohar:2024xbh,DiNoi:2024ajj,Born:2024mgz,DiNoi:2023ygk,Fuentes-Martin:2024agf}.
 At NLL, scheme dependences start to show up, which need to cancel between finite one-loop terms in matching contributions and matrix elements and the two-loop RGEs when NLL resummation is performed.
-In Ref.~\cite{Naterop:2023dek}, we advocated the use of the 't~Hooft--Veltman (HV) scheme~\cite{tHooft:1972tcz} for the LEFT at NLL, which is the only scheme proven to be algebraically consistent to all loop orders~\cite{Breitenlohner:1977hr} but comes with the difficulty that the restoration of symmetries broken by the regulator requires finite counterterms~\cite{Ferrari:1994ct,Cornella:2022hkc,Belusca-Maito:2020ala,Belusca-Maito:2021lnk,Belusca-Maito:2023wah,Stockinger:2023ndm,OlgosoRuiz:2024dzq,Ebert:2024xpy}.
+In Ref.~\cite{Naterop:2023dek}, we advocated the use of the 't~Hooft--Veltman (HV) scheme \cite{tHooft:1972tcz} for the LEFT starting at NLL.
+It is the only scheme proven to be algebraically consistent to all loop orders~\cite{Breitenlohner:1975hg,Breitenlohner:1976te,Breitenlohner:1977hr} and sometimes it is also called Breitenlohner--Maison/'t~Hooft--Veltman (BMHV) scheme.\footnote{The simpler naive dimensional regularization (NDR) scheme in general leads to ill-defined $\gamma_5$-odd traces, see Ref.~\cite{Jegerlehner:2000dz} for a review.
+As an alternative to the HV scheme, one could give up the cyclicity of the trace~\cite{Kreimer:1989ke,Korner:1991sx}, but we are not aware of a proof of the consistency of such a prescription that applies to non-renormalizable theories.} It comes with the difficulty of an extended evanescent sector and that the restoration of symmetries broken by the regulator requires finite counterterms~\cite{Schubert:1988ke,Ferrari:1994ct,Cornella:2022hkc,Belusca-Maito:2020ala,Belusca-Maito:2021lnk,Belusca-Maito:2023wah,Stockinger:2023ndm,OlgosoRuiz:2024dzq,Ebert:2024xpy}.
 Our NLL scheme for the LEFT avoids a spurious breaking of chiral symmetry and separates the physical and evanescent sectors by including such finite renormalizations~\cite{Naterop:2023dek}.